Defamation / Reputation, Political Expression, Press Freedom

-The Grand Chamber delivered a per curiam opinion.
+The Grand Chamber unanimously delivered a judgment.
 While the State’s interference with the applicant’s freedom of expression was prescribed by law and pursued the legitimate aim of protecting others’ reputations and rights as per Article 10(2) of the Convention, the central issue for consideration was whether interference with the Article 10 right “was necessary in a democratic society” [para 46].

 The Court found that the interference was not necessary.

 Referring to Bladet Tromsø and Stensaas v.
 Norway, App No. 21980/93 (May 20, 1999), the Court reiterated that a public authority’s interference with the Article 10 right will be considered a necessary interference only when there is: (a) a pressing social need, (b) proportionality to the legitimate aim pursued by the authority and (c) relevant and sufficient justification provided by the national authorities.
 When reviewing a decision under Article 10, the court’s duty is to review the decision in light of the factual circumstances of the case as a whole.
 It is not to step into the shoes of the national court [para 47].